Another Place, Another Time (album): Recording

 The production of the album that followed was sparse, quite different from the slick "Nashville sound" that was predominant on country radio at the time, and also expressed a full commitment by Lewis to a country audience.
 Lewis released the Glenn Sutton-written "What's Made Milwaukee Famous (Has Made A Loser Out of Me)" as his next single, which rose to number 2 on the Billboard country chart, giving him his second consecutive top five hit.
 Featuring Kennedy's chiming lead guitar and Charlie McCoy's campfire harmonica introduction, Lewis' biographer Joe Bonomo writes in his book, Jerry Lee Lewis: Lost And Found, "The arrangement, including a woodblock rather than a snare, is prime honky-tonk: no instrument dominates, all complement...
 Everyone involved in the recording must have known that it would be a hit."
 Never much of a songwriter himself, Lewis included two other Chestnut songs, including "Play Me A Song I Can Cry To" and "On The Back Row", and fleshed out the album with covers of popular country songs, such as the Merle Haggard hit "I'm A Lonesome Fugitive" and the Ernest Tubb classic "Walking The Floor Over You".
 He also recorded the Fred Rose country standard "We Live in Two Different Worlds" as a duet with his sister Linda Gail Lewis.
 All the songs have stone country arrangements, augmented by Lewis's inimitable piano flourishes, but critics were most taken aback by the rock and roll pioneer's effortlessly soulful vocals, which possessed an emotional resonance on a par with the most respected country singers of the time, such as Haggard and George Jones.
 In his book Jerry Lee Lewis: His Own Story, the biographer Rick Bragg notes that the songs Lewis was recording "were of the kind they were starting to call 'hard country,' not because it had a rock beat or crossed over into rock in a real way, but because it was more substantial than the cloying, overproduced mess out there on country radio".

-Rocker and Lewi'ss fan Rod Stewart covered "What's Made Milwaukee Famous (Has Made A Loser Out of Me)" in 1972 and joined Lewis on a version of the song for Lewis's 2006 album, Last Man Standing.
+Rocker and Lewis's fan Rod Stewart covered "What's Made Milwaukee Famous (Has Made A Loser Out of Me)" in 1972 and joined Lewis on a version of the song for Lewis's 2006 album, Last Man Standing.